Lange Jaap

 Lange Jaap ("Tall Jake"), also known as Kijkduin Light or Den Helder Light, is an active lighthouse near Fort Kijkduin in Huisduinen, Netherlands.
 At a height of 208.2 ft it is one of the tallest "traditional lighthouses" in the world.
 For almost a century, from 1878 to 1974, it was the tallest lighthouse in the Netherlands, until the construction of the Maasvlakte Light.
 According to The Lighthouse Directory it is the tallest non-skeletal cast-iron lighthouse in the world.

 The site used to be open and accessible to visitors.
 Due to safety concerns, the tower itself has been closed to the public since 1998.
-Since September 2021, an area with a radius of 70 meters around the lighthouse has been fenced off due to concerns that the tower may topple over.